kwame-mintah/notes-md/brainstorm-ideas/01-continuous-improvement-ml-project.md

 ## Background

 I recently watched the movie [The Mill (2023)](https://en.wikipedia.org/wiki/The_Mill_(2023_film)) in which a man is kept in a cell by his employer Mallard.
-We find out that the main protagonist Joe has been locked in the cell due to poor performance and is being held captive as part of an *"advanced career training"*  to become the best version of yourself.
+The main protagonist Joe has been locked in the cell due to poor performance and is being held captive as part of an *"advanced career training"*  to become the best version of yourself.

 > *"Your company for life"* - Mallard